zimajava/dev-ed-java-spec/README.md

-# dev-ed-java-spec
+# ZipliSocknet is the web app for simple, comfortable and productive communication between users.

-dev-ed-java-spec
+ZipliSocket allows end users to create three types of chats: private, group and meeting rooms, make audio and video calls, sharing text messages and files.

-# Project description
+To start using the app please enter your information: e-mail, userName, password and nickName (optional).

-# Objective of the project
+If you forget your password you will be able to restore it or reset it.

-Create an application for communication between users.
+When you add your e-mail in a registration form, you will receive the confirmation to your e-mail.
+Please make sure that you e-mail is correct.
+Using this e-mail address you also can change your password.

-# Our application can:
+# ZipliSocknet application can:

 - Register and authorize the user.
 - Password recovery.
-- Email confirmation.
+- E-mail confirmation.
 - Create three type of chats:
 - Private chat (where communication takes place between two users).
 - Group chat (where communication between an unlimited number of users).